andrea-salvalaggio/andrea-salvalaggio/README.md

 # Hi there, I'm Andrea 👋

-I'm a student Web Developer based in Padua, Italy
+I'm a Jr. Full Stack Web Developer based in Padua, Italy

 ## About Me